Color

 Our 2nd most popular choices are the bright whites such as SW “Snowbound” and BM’s “Chantilly Lace”.

-Next to whites, the most popular colors are grays, tan, and dark brown, usually in that order.
+Next to whites, the most popular colors are grays, tans, and dark brown, typically in that order.